arnowelzel/lightbox-photoswipe/readme.txt

 8) Full screen mode can also be activated by pressing the key "F" on the keyboard.

+9) Gallery items support an optional "exif" property to display EXIF information in addition to the caption.

 = Licensing =

 To avoid any confusion: this plugin was published with the agreement of Dmitry Semenov.